quicwg/multipath/draft-ietf-quic-multipath.md

 An implementation should take care to handle different PMTU sizes across multiple paths.
 One simple option is to apply the minimum PMTU of all paths to each path.
-The benefit of such an approach is to simplify retransmission processing as a lost packet on one path can be immediately sent on another path without the need of changing its payload size.
+The benefit of such an approach is to simplify retransmission processing as the content of lost packets initially sent on one path can be sent on another path without further frame scheduling adaptations.

 # New Frames {#frames}